-Thanksgiving was really discouraging for one of our patients.
+Thanksgiving was really discouraging for Steve.
 After 4 hours of standing and prepping food (including slicing brussels sprouts), he couldn’t take it anymore – his back was just killing him.
 He had to leave the kitchen to rest in the living room, and missed out on conversation and belly laughs with the rest of his family.
 If you don’t take that time to sit down and relax you might end up hurting yourself even more to make the holidays as special as they can be.
 If that’s the case with you, or you’re thinking about powering through read Understanding Injury.

 - Plan movement breaks

 I know you can get on a roll with your chopping, but it helps to set a timer with planned walk breaks.
 Every 30-40 minutes, set your timer for a 5 minute stroll around the house (or outside, if you can!)
 This will help warm up your muscles and get your joints moving.

 - Change your position while continuing your work